wighawag/tutorial-hardhat-deploy/README.md

 ```

 ## Deploying to remote networks
 To deploy to a remote network such as mainnet or any testnet, you need to add a `network` entry to your `hardhat.config.js` file.
-We’ll use Rinkeby for this example, but you can add any network similarly.
+We’ll use Rinkeby for this example, but you can add any network.

 To make it easier to handle the private keys and network configuration we create a new folder at the root of your project `utils`